 Glass vs. Plastic

-One criterion that we considered when we selected the PET plastic that is used for some of our products is the fact that the FDA considers this plastic to be one of the most inert.
-This is why it is the only plastic approved for packaging beverages containing alcohol (a powerful solvent).
-This is particularly important when one is bottling products with essential oils and/or herbal extracts, which have the potential to “react” with lower grades (higher numbers) of plastic and can cause the plastic to degrade into the product.
+One criterion that our small crafting company considered when we selected the PET plastic that is used for most of our liquid products is the fact that the FDA considers this plastic to be one of the most inert.
+This is why PET is the only plastic approved for packaging beverages containing vodka or other alcohol (a powerful solvent) beverages.
+This is particularly important when one is bottling products with essential oils and/or herbal extracts, which have the potential to “react” with lower grades of plastic and can cause the plastic to degrade into the product.
 The other big benefit of the PET plastic is that it is the most highly recyclable plastic.
-It's important to consider that our products are handcrafted in small batches and fresh product is shipped regularly to our customers and, thus, do not sit on shelves in warehouses and stores in the packaging for long periods of time, unlike just about all other companies’ products that are offered within the mass market distribution chain and the wide-ranging retail consumer marketplace.
+It's important to consider that our products are handcrafted in small batches and fresh product is shipped regularly to our customers and, thus, do not sit on shelves in warehouses and stores in the packaging for long periods of time—unlike just about all other personal care companies’ products that are offered within the mass market distribution chain and the wide-ranging retail consumer marketplace.

-We do have our Flower Therapy line of skin care products are currently packaged in glass and are a beautiful line of products that you could try if you don’t care for plastic bottles.
+Our organic Flower Therapy line of skin care products are currently packaged in glass and are a beautiful line of products that you could try if you don’t care for plastic bottles.
 Our organic bar soaps—delightfully silky and aromatic cleansing castile soaps—are wrapped in sustainable and biodegradeable handmade, fair trade papers made from fast-growing lokta grass.
 Alternatively, you could transfer our other freshly-made products into glass containers at your home for your own use.
 Unfortunately, there are no perfect containers for some liquid products, and there is potential for contamination for unwrapped or bulk products.
 Unless you make all of your personal care products at home, our products would still be among the cleanest that you’ll find anywhere.